okta/okta.github.io/_source/_posts/2018-12-13-oauth-2-for-native-and-mobile-apps.md

 - "Ever hear of PKCE?
 You'll want to if you need to secure the native or mobile app your building!"
 image: blog/featured/okta-node-tile-books-mouse.jpg
 ---
-:page-liquid:

-# OAuth 2.0 for Native and Mobile Apps
 These days, when you hear someone talking about OAuth, it is likely they mean OAuth 2.0.
 Previous versions of the standard are deprecated.

 OAuth is an authorization framework that enables you to work with external systems in a secure way using digital identifiers called tokens.
-One type of token is called an `access_token`.
+One type of token is called an `access token`.
 Its function is to allow you to exercise APIs securely.
-The API service can use the `access_token` to determine if you’re allowed to do what you are trying to do.
+The API service can use the `access token` to determine if you're allowed to do what you are trying to do.

 Obtaining a token is accomplished by working through a process called a flow.
 That refers to simply the steps taken to obtain a token.
 The [OAuth 2.0](https://oauth.net/2/) specification formalizes a number of these flows.
 Different flows are used in different contexts.